FAQS2022-04-10T20:07:45+08:00

 The Royal College of Pathologists of Australia (Fact Sheet 9) “What should I know about Direct-to-Consumer genetic testing?”

-Where else can I get genetic testing?2023-01-30T17:58:44+08:00
+Where else can I get genetic testing?2024-06-01T12:02:55+08:00

 For your safety, it is important to be sure that you are working with an appropriately qualified provider.
 More information about the qualification of genetic health professionals in Australia is available through the Human Genetics Society of Australasia (HGSA).
-The HGSA publishes a list of public and private clinical genetic services by state and a register of qualified genetic counsellors.
-An up-to date list of public clinics can be found at the Centre for Genetics Education.

 Direct to Consumer (DTC) genetic tests are usually purchased and have results provided over the internet, without the involvement of your doctor or a healthcare provider.
 There can be limitations and risks with this type of testing, and it is important to have all of the information you need before deciding on any test.
-See FAQ: “Can’t I just order my own test online?” above for more information
+See FAQ: “Can’t I just order my own test online?” for more information

 Get in touch